cehteh/onsen/README.md

   4. References obtained from Slots must not outlive the freeing of the Slot.
      * This is the main reason that makes the Slot freeing functions unsafe.
 There is no way for a Pool to know if references are still in use.
-One should provide a safe abstraction around referenced to enforce this.
+One should provide a safe abstraction around references to enforce this.
-  5. Slots can hold uninitialized data, then no references or Pins must be taken from them.
-     * This is always asserted.
-  6. Obtaining a `&mut T` from a Slot is mutually exclusive to obtaining a `Pin<&mut T>`.
-     * This is always asserted.
-  7. Any mutable reference obtained while initializing an uninitialized Slot must be dropped before calling `slot.assume_init()`.
+  5. Any mutable reference obtained while initializing an uninitialized Slot must be dropped before calling `slot.assume_init()`.
 This would break the Pin guarantees.
      * This is part of the reason that `slot.get_uninit()` and `slot.assume_init()` are unsafe and must be enforced by the programmer.
-  8. All the above applies to the NaN tagging facilities `slot.into_u64()`, `Slot::from_u64()` and `Slot::from_u64_masked()`.
+  6. All the above applies to the NaN tagging facilities `slot.into_u64()`, `Slot::from_u64()` and `Slot::from_u64_masked()`.
-  9. The NaN tagging facilities allow to duplicate slots which is not supported.
-Be careful when convert an u64 back to a Slot.

 # Benchmarking